-In addition to these main focuses, our members will give out awards, create publications, develop conference programs, and maintain the structure and integrity of this group.
+In addition to these main focuses, our members continue to contribute to the ongoing vibrancy of the Round Table by giving out awards, creating publications, developing online and conference continuing education, and advocating for IF around the country.
 Our members and committee volunteers are the lifeblood of this round table, and we simply would not exist without all of their hard work.

 The Intellectual Freedom Round Table (IFRT) provides a forum for the discussion of activities, programs, and problems in intellectual freedom of libraries and librarians; serves as a channel of communications on intellectual freedom matters; promotes a greater opportunity for involvement among the members of the ALA in defense of intellectual freedom; promotes a greater feeling of responsibility in the implementation of ALA policies on intellectual freedom.